-Real turtles belong in nature...
+Real bees belong in nature...

-Rock turtles can be collected!
+Rock bees can be collected!

 Take them home to play and log them here on this site for a chance to win a prize!
 They are yours to keep – you’ll find them within a few feet of the greenway trail.